Allebale/Gamepass-Shortcuts/README.md

 # Gamepass Shortcuts
-Links to use for game launchers.
+Links to use for game launchers that doesnt import Game Pass games (or the full catalogue).

 Xbox App & xCloud: Working.